sebastian-nehrdich/sebastian-nehrdich.github.io/_publications/2023-07-01-abhidharma-textual-reuse.md

 title: "Observations on the Intertextuality of Selected Abhidharma Texts Preserved in Chinese Translation"
 collection: publications
 permalink: /publication/2023-intertextuality-abhidharma-texts
-excerpt: 'This study applies computer-aided methods to detect textual reuse in Xuanzang's translation corpus and selected Abhidharma texts in Chinese.
-It presents network graph visualizations and examines reuse patterns, demonstrating alignment with established scholarship and providing a foundation for future detailed studies.'
+excerpt: "This study applies computer-aided methods to detect textual reuse in Xuanzang's translation corpus and selected Abhidharma texts in Chinese.
+It presents network graph visualizations and examines reuse patterns, demonstrating alignment with established scholarship and providing a foundation for future detailed studies."
 date: 2023-07-01
 venue: "Religions"
 paperurl: "https://doi.org/10.3390/rel14070911"